NGSEP/NGSEPcore/README.txt

 OPTIONS:

 	-i FILE		: Fasta file with the original genome.
 	-v FILE		: File in VCF format with the variants that will be applied to the input genome.
+	-ploidy INT	: Ploidy of the sample.
+To make polishing of a haploid assembly for a non haploid individual, set this parameter to 1.
+Default: 2
 	-o FILE		: Output file in fasta format with the modified genome.

 -------------------------------
 Indexing genome reference files